Inference Gateway CLI

 Core Commands

-- Real-time streaming responses with syntax highlighting
+- Real-time streaming with syntax highlighting

-- Scrollable chat history with mouse wheel and keyboard support
+- Mouse wheel and keyboard scrolling

 - Model switching during conversation